-We have now transferred this ablation system to living zebrafish pairing it with the coexpression of a fluorescent protein to monitor the time course and extent of ablation.
-We targeted differentiating cerebellar Purkinje cells (PCs) as they display a highly polarized morphology and form a single cell layer allowing for a good score of their survival and healthiness and easy bioimaging (Hibi and Shimizu, 2012).
-Moreover, PCs are the sole output neurons of the cerebellum, which are affected by several degenerative diseases (Fernandez-Gonzalez et al., 2002).
-This transgenic PC- ATTAC[TM] (ATTAC induced by Tamoxifen) zebrafish strain will thus be a powerful tool to study the consequences of PC ablation with respect to cerebellar neuronal survival, regeneration and function in the near future.
+We have now transferred this ablation system to living zebrafish, pairing it with the co-expression of a fluorescent protein to monitor the time course and extent of ablation.
+We targeted differentiating cerebellar Purkinje cells (PCs), as they display a highly polarized morphology and form a single cell layer, which allows for a good score of their survival and healthiness, and easy bioimaging (Hibi and Shimizu, 2012).
+Moreover, PCs are the sole output neurons of the cerebellum, which is affected by several degenerative diseases (Fernandez-Gonzalez et al., 2002).
+This transgenic PC-ATTACTM (ATTAC induced by tamoxifen) zebrafish strain will thus be a powerful tool with which to study the consequences of PC ablation with respect to cerebellar neuronal survival, regeneration and function in the near future.